The Layoff Lady

 Next, I investigate a few things outside of the immediate job descriptions.

-• I visit LinkedIn and see if I know anyone with a specific company who could give me additional information, put in a good word for me, or refer me for a role.
+• I visit LinkedIn and see if I know anyone with the company who could give me additional information, put in a good word for me, or refer me for a role.

-• For a remote role that doesn't include a list of eligible states, I search LinkedIn to see if a remote company has people currently living in my state of residence.
+• For a remote role that doesn't include a list of eligible states, I search LinkedIn to see if the company has employees who are currently living in my state of residence.
 This may indicate if they can hire people in my state.

-• I follow the company on LinkedIn and follow anyone involved in the hiring process.
+• I follow the company on LinkedIn and anyone involved in the hiring process.

 • I click the apply link to ensure it works, the position is still open, and they are still accepting applications.